Origins

 Jamie Hamill (2021-2023)

-The Blues maintained their league status with 6th place in 2021/22 and 7th in the 2022/23 season, with Scott Agnew ensuring safety after being appointed for the final few games of the 2022/23 campaign.
+The Blues maintained their league status under Jamie Hamill with 6th place in 2021/22 and 7th in the 2022/23 season, before Scott Agnew replaced Hamill for the final few games of the 2022/23 campaign.

 Former Blues midfielder Scott Agnew took over in April 2023 following a heavy defeat away to East Fife, and guided Stranraer to league survival ahead of the 2023/24 season.